Quick answer

 If coolant gets too hot, it can boil and bubble in the expansion tank.

-A weak cap may not hold pressure, allowing coolant to boil at a lower temperature.
+A weak cap may not hold pressure, allowing coolant to boil or escape too easily.

 A stuck or restricted thermostat can cause poor coolant flow and overheating.